sourceryinstitute/OpenCoarrays/src/tests/integration/pde_solvers/README.md

 open-source Tuning and Analysis Utilities ([TAU]) package.
 The instrumented Burgers solver has been demonstrated to execute with 87% parallel efficiency on 16,384 cores in weak scaling when compiled with the Cray Compiler Environment.
 For new scalabiliby studies, it is important to run problems of sufficient size.
+For performance and complexity comparisons, an MPI version of the Burgers solver is in the [performance] directory at the same level as the current directory.

 The Navier-Stokes solver uses Fourier-spectral methods and Runge-Kutta time advancement to simulate the evolution of statistically homogeneous turbulent flow in a 3D box with